Jake Fraley Player Props: Reds vs. Red Sox

-On Wednesday, Jake Fraley (batting .158 in his past 10 games) and the Cincinnati Reds play the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:10 PM ET.
+The Cincinnati Reds, including Jake Fraley (.205 on-base percentage in past 10 games, 132 points below season-long percentage), take on starting pitcher Chris Sale and the Boston Red Sox at Fenway Park, Thursday at 7:10 PM ET.

-In his most recent game, he went 1-for-4 with a double and an RBI against the Red Sox.
+He had a hitless showing in his most recent game (0-for-2) against the Red Sox.

 Jake Fraley Game Info & Props vs. the Red Sox